EU project MULTI-ACT presents first results and launches policy brief

 In the upcoming steps of the projects, in particular within WP4, the Model will be tested in an existing Multiple Sclerosis (MS) multi-stakeholder research initiative and further refined.

 Improving and strengthening policy with the MULTI-ACT solution

-Lastly, as we mark the end of the European Union election cycle, with voting coming to a close yesterday, MULTI-ACT today launches its Policy Brief for the incoming members of the European Parliament and other policy institutions, hoping to draw attention and awareness to the realities of the 179 million Europeans living with brain conditions and how RRI projects like MULTI-ACT are working to help meeting the challenge.
+Lastly, as we mark the end of the European Union election cycle, with voting coming to a close yesterday, MULTI-ACT today launches its Policy Brief for the incoming members of the European Parliament and other policy institutions, hoping to draw attention and awareness to the realities of the 179 million Europeans living with brain conditions and how RRI projects like MULTI-ACT are working to help meet the challenge.
 The Policy Brief will be printed and distributed to all incoming MEPs and is available online for sharing.
 Find it here.